angular-schule/website-articles/blog/2018-05-one-app-per-customer/README.md

 I'm a big fan of Angular-Modules that are compiled and delivered via NPM.
 NPM packages have versions and can demand dependencies.
-The great thing: the can be hosted privately on [NPM](https://docs.npmjs.com/private-modules/intro), on [myget](https://www.myget.org/), on your on-premise or cloud [TFS](https://docs.microsoft.com/en-us/vsts/package/?view=vsts), on [Nexus](https://www.sonatype.com/nexus-repository-oss) and many more!
+The great thing: the can be hosted privately on [NPM](https://docs.npmjs.com/private-modules/intro), on [myget](https://www.myget.org/), on your on-premise or cloud [TFS](https://docs.microsoft.com/en-us/vsts/package/?view=vsts), on [Nexus](https://www.sonatype.com/nexus-repository-oss), [verdaccio](https://github.com/verdaccio/verdaccio) (a fork of good-old sinopia) and many more!

-Before Angular-CLI 6 I was used to [`ng-packagr`](https://github.com/dherges/ng-packagr).
+Before angular cli 6 I was used to [`ng-packagr`](https://github.com/dherges/ng-packagr).
 It took me some time, to configure an existing product to work as in the demo [`ng-packaged`](https://github.com/dherges/ng-packaged).
+But it the end, the work has paid off (e.g. [here](https://github.com/angular-schule/homepage-tools)).
+You get a npm package with an angular-library in the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit) which is relatively easy to setup but also extremely configurable.

-But it the end, the work has paid off.
-Now the Angular CLI workspace file (`angular.json`) supports multiple projects in one folder - which is great!
+With version 6 of the Angular CLI we finally "official" support for multiple projects in one folder — which is great!
+Take a look at the new workspace file (`angular.json`) for that.
 A project can be either an  application or a library (see [here](https://github.com/angular/angular-cli/wiki/angular-workspace)).
-The library support works on top of `ng-packagr `.
+The library support works on top of `ng-packagr `, too.

 You can create a library in an existing workspace by running the following commands: